Lord Eldon (1801 ship): Hired armed ship

 In 1808/09 Lord Eldon was under the command of Commander C.C.
 Fisher.

 At some point before 1810 Commander Charles Chamberlayne Irvine too commanded Lord Eldon.

 Lord Eldon was still listed in the 1811 Register of Shipping as being on government service.
 Her master was still J. Shields, but her owner was Saunders.
 She is not listed in the 1812 volume.

 Transport

 Lord Eldon returned to the 1814 Register of Shipping with R. Simey, master, J. Spence, owner, and trade London transport.
 During her absence from the lists she had been lengthened, with the result that her burthen had increased.
 Her owners had also reduced her armament.

-In 1816 Lord Eldon carried the Corps of Colonial Marines from Bermuda to Trinidad to be disbanded there on 20 August 1816.
+In 1816 Lord Eldon carried the Corps of Colonial Marines from Bermuda to Trinidad to be disbanded upon arrival there on 20 August 1816.
 The former Colonial Marines founded the community that became known as the Merikins.

 Loss

 On 7 May 1817, a heavy gale drove Lord Eldon, Clay, master, onshore at Kirkwall while she was on her way from Sunderland to Quebec.
 Initial reports were that she would probably be got off, but that she had lost her rudder and was leaky.
 She was got off, but with so much damage that she was unable to proceed.
 Other records show that she was declared a loss on 24 May.

 Berry Castle, of Aberdeen, Pratt, master, took on board 100 passengers from Lord Eldon, and was to sail on 21 May.

 The Register of Shipping still listed Lord Eldon in 1818, but no longer listed her in 1819.